 The Career Center is committed to serving students of all backgrounds, identities, and experiences, including and not limited to race, color, sexual orientation, gender identity, national origin, age, marital status, pregnancy status, or a physical or mental disability.
 The Career Center aims to facilitate identity-centered career education through personalized advising and collaboration with other campus resources.

 Students are expected to behave and communicate with courtesy and equanimity at the Career Center and while in attendance at all Career Center events.
 Adherence to the CSU Standards for Student Conduct is expected.
 Failure to adhere to these standards may result in suspended access to Career Center services.

 Unacceptable behaviors include:

-- Yelling or using aggressive or foul language when interacting with career services team members who are managing events.
+- Yelling or using aggressive or foul language when interacting with Career Center staff, employers, and other students

 No-Shows: Appointments, Interviews, and Limited-Capacity Events

 Students are expected to honor commitments for Career Center appointments and limited capacity events.
 Students who are unable to attend a scheduled appointment, interview, or limited-capacity event are expected to notify the Career Center in advance.